 Our fundamental human rights are under attack.

-The Policing Bill
+The Policing ACT

-The Policing Bill is an attack on our fundamental human rights – including the right to protest, which is woven into the long and rich history of women’s rights movements and is crucial for social change.
+The Policing Act is an attack on our fundamental human rights – including the right to protest, which is woven into the long and rich history of women’s rights movements and is crucial for social change.
 The law will have little positive impact on violence against women, as it fails to tackle the root causes of male violence and prevent abuse.
 What’s more, increased police powers will worsen racial inequality – through increased police profiling and intrusion into the lives of Black and ethnic minority communities.

 The police already abuse their power to commit acts of violence against women and girls, while failing to properly address reports of violence against us.
 We know that: